Sign me up

 Richard is the bestselling author of three books, a writer of journalism, television scripts, a series for Channel Four Radio and numerous musical scores.
 Over a twenty-year career, he has had work published in most of the UK broadsheets and appeared on Radio Four's Loose Ends, Excess Baggage and others.

-Outside of his creative work, Richard is a devoted father, a certified practitioner of Cognitive Behavioural Therapy and a student of person-centred counselling.
+Outside of his creative work, Richard is a devoted father, a certified practitioner of Cognitive Behavioural Therapy and a trainee counsellor.

 He erroneously believes leisure time means doing different work, but when not behind his computer he is generally to be found on his Vespa or collecting rocks on the beach.